Skip to main content

 3. Explore a museum or gallery for free

-There are plenty of free museums dotted all over the UK, covering science, art, technology, and historywhich are open over the festive period.
+There are plenty of free museums dotted all over the UK, covering science, art, technology, and historywhich are open over the Easter holidays.

 In London, most major museums and galleries are free, such as Tate Modern, Tate Britain, the V&A, the Natural History Museum, the British Museum, the Science Museum, the National Gallery and the National Portrait Gallery.